Conference Presentation Tips

 Tailor your message and delivery for the group.
 Since your audience will be comprised largely of students and professors of communication studies, you can assume that they know the basics.
 Therefore, you don’t need to explain every single concept to them.

-There is no expectation that you will use visual aids.
-However, if you decide to use PowerPoint or Prezi, be sure you present information in a clear, engaging, and concise manner.
-Do not read the slides to your audience.
+Screen-sharing capabilities will be provided.
+If you decide to use PowerPoint or Prezi, be sure you present information in a clear, engaging, and concise manner rather than reading the slides to your audience.
 Visual aids should enhance, not overpower, your presentation.
-Please be sure to have a back-up and get presentations on a jump drive, whenever possible.
-The rooms will have PCs, not Macs, so make sure your presentation is PC-compatible.

 Prepare in Advance

 You have already written this paper and are familiar with the research and your arguments.
-Remember that audience members are there for a reason—to get something out of your presentation.
-Please respect their time and prepare.
-Practice your delivery.
+Remember that audience members are there for a reason—to learn something from you.
+Preparing in advance and practicing your presentation can help you communicate the value of your research to the audience.
+In terms of technical preparation, make sure to create a Zoom account and a Whova account before the conference.

 Be yourself!
 Breathe!
 Smile!
 Enjoy!